mxn/llm-integration/README.md

 ```
 - property `org.novomax.llm.integration.spring.openai.api.key` should have your API key
 for openai
-- Optional to have a search form without coding, you should configure mapping of
+- optional: to have a search form without coding, you should configure mapping of
 URL Path for an entity with placeholder for ID (corresponding to ID of the JPA Entity)
 ```yaml
 org: